-Aaron Geller is a National Science Foundation Astronomy and Astrophysics Postdoctoral Fellow at the Adler Planetarium and Northwestern University.
+Aaron Geller, PhD, is an astronomer at the Adler Planetarium and Research Faculty at Northwestern University.
 Dr. Geller studies how stars and planets are born and how they change with time, both through observations and numerical simulations.
 In particular, he is interested in how gravitational interactions between stars and planets in star clusters shape the stellar and (exo)planetary systems that we observe.
 Dr. Geller also develops visualizations of his and others’ work for use at the Adler, within classroom lessons, and for the general astronomy enthusiast.
 For more information, please see Dr. Geller’s personal website.

-Dr. Andrew Johnston oversees research at the Adler Planetarium as Vice President for Astronomy and Collections.
-Johnston also performs research on environmental dynamics and geophysical processes on Earth and other terrestrial planets.
-He has used satellite remote sensing and field survey techniques to understand land cover change, patterns of human settlement, urban forest cover, forest canopy structure, and planetary landforms.
-Johnston has authored books, curated exhibitions, and developed planetarium and museum programs.
-He performs lectures on themes such as space exploration, astronomy, geography, earth science, climate change, and the history of navigation.
-He received his PhD in Geographical Sciences from the University of Maryland, College Park.
+Andrew Johnston, PhD, oversees research at the Adler Planetarium as Vice President for Astronomy and Collections.
+Johnston also performs research on environmental dynamics, geophysical processes on terrestrial planets, and the history of space exploration.
+He has used satellite remote sensing and field survey techniques to understand land cover change, patterns of vegetation and urban forest cover, and planetary landforms.
+Johnston has authored books, curated exhibitions, developed planetarium programs, and lectures on themes such as space exploration, astronomy, geography, earth science, climate change, and the history of navigation.

 Cynthia Tarr is the Far Horizons lab assistant.
 She keeps the lab running, trains new participants, and maintains a database that tracks more than nine years of Far Horizons flights and experiments.
 She helps orient new participants and drafts the guides and references used on every flight.
 Over the past 1½ years she has helped to manage and support the FH program’s efforts toward completing its first CubeSat mission.